Gout Explained: 3 Urgent Questions You Need Answered—Is It Genetic, Can It Heal Naturally, and Why Tomatoes Might Be Making It Worse

 2. WHAT DOES "GOUT" MEAN?

-3. IS GOUT GENETIC?
-YES—AND HERE’S WHY
+3. GOUT IS GENETIC, AND HERE'S WHY

 4. WILL GOUT GO AWAY ON ITS OWN?